stekkem/cucumberDemo/README.md

 **General Info:**

-src/test.java is where most of the files recide feature packages will have all *.feature files (cucumber) stepDefinitions will have reatassured functions/methods testRun will have a file used to run tests and class files for common variables, common methods etc
+src/test.java is where most of the files recide. feature packages will have all *.feature files (cucumber). stepDefinitions will have reatassured functions/methods. testRun will have a file used to run tests and class files for common variables, common methods etc.

 =======================================================================================================
 **To run tests on your local machine** with minimum changes